Personal profile

 Research Projects & External Funding

 Caroline works on a range of projects studying microbial communities and their impacts on the environment.
-Mostly this is within an environmental microbiology but also includes studies in microbiome.
-Current active projects include:
+Her main background is in environmental microbiology where she is interested in nutrient cycling within agricultural lands and optimising soil health.
+However, as her expertise extends to many microbiological methods she is involved with other active projects including:

 1. Optimisation of Anaerobic Digestion